 5 things you see.
 4 things you feel.
 3 things you hear.
 2 things you smell.
 1 thing you taste.
 These can be done anywhere and can help refocus your mind and calm you down.

 Carry a First Aid kit at all times and have some basic first aid training

 This can help put your mind at rest and make you feel more at ease.

 Have a plan

 If you know what you’re doing in advance it can help you to mentally prepare for particular situations and give you some sense of routine which I find particularly helpful.
-However, remember if something doesn’t go to plan, its not the end of the world.
+Whilst travelling I used a small travel journal which had all my flight numbers, times and routes written down in so I knew I always had them to hand if my phone was lost.
+However, it’s also important to remember that if something doesn’t go to plan, its not the end of the world.
 Something I sometimes struggle to remember myself.

 Book group tours rather than venturing off alone